A Local SEO Strategy for Your Online Store

 A few other basic things to keep in mind when you’re creating the business page:

 - Make sure to fill in your address accurately.
 Also ensure that your map marker location is accurate.
 Google will send a mail to this address to verify it.

 - Add a link to your website.
-If you don’t have a website, use free Ecwid Starter Site.
+If you don’t have a website, use free Ecwid Instant Site.

 - Use a working phone number.
 People must be able to reach you at this number.